KevinWorkman/HappyCoding/tutorials/java/_posts/2017-04-10-libraries.md

 However, you aren't limited to just using those classes.
 You've already seen how to create your own classes that interact with each other.
 You can also use classes that have been written by other people!

 A Java library is just a collection of classes that have been written by somebody else already.
 You download those classes and tell your computer about them, and then you can use those classes in your code.
-This allows you to expand what Java can do and rely on code that other people have tested instead of doing everything yourself.
+This lets you expand what Java can do and rely on code that other people have tested instead of doing everything yourself.

 ## Finding a Library